-Pre request script has run before the execution of the request while test script has run after the request.
+The pre-request script has run before the execution of the request while the test script has run after the request.

-We use pre request scripts for all the things we need to do before the execution of the request such as setting variables, clearing the variables or getting the values etc. In this tutorial we will try to set the environment variable in the environment Weather Api that we created and used while learning about environments.
+We use pre-request scripts in Postman for all the things we need to do before the execution of the request such as setting variables, clearing the variables or getting the values etc. In this tutorial, we will try to set the environment variable in the environment Weather Api that we created and used while learning about environments.